chrisrossi/ampnerds-website/projects/emergency/index.rst

 The Good
 ========

-It sounds pretty darn good.
-Especially in the clean to slightly dirty range.
+It sounds pretty darn good at lower gain settings.
+Nice round, warm tone.
+It is possible to find usable overdriven tones.
 Using the humdinger, I was able to dial heater hum down to almost nothing, and despite what should be a pretty bad wiring situation, the amp is fairly quiet and doesn't have any major issues.
 It also looks pretty darn cool in its shiny red and black powder coat finish.
 And it's teeny size makes it really light and portable.

 The Bad
 =======

-The overdriven sounds could be smoother.
+It sounds raspier than I would like when overdriven.
 It's fairly low output due to its fairly low voltages.
 It's fantastic for home and studio, and could be good in quieter bands, but won't have enough power to be heard in even a moderately loud rock band.
 The chassis originally had a handle for the top but I can't find it.

 The Ugly
 ========